 Our cash, cash equivalents, restricted cash, and marketable securities consist primarily of interest-bearing accounts.
 Such interest-earning instruments carry a degree of interest rate risk.
 To minimize interest rate risk in the future, we intend to maintain our portfolio of cash equivalents in a variety of investment-grade securities, which may include commercial paper, money market funds, and government and non-government debt securities.
 Because of the short-term maturities of our cash, cash equivalents, restricted cash, and marketable securities, we do not believe that an increase in market rates would have any significant negative impact on the realized value of our investments.
-As of March 31, 2020, [we held no investments in marketable securities].
+As of March 31, 2020, we held no investments in marketable securities.

 In October 2017, we entered into the Credit Facility, which we amended and restated in February 2020.
 As of March 31, 2020, we had borrowings of \$20.0 million outstanding under the Revolving Line, and \$2.8 million outstanding under the 2018 Term Loan.
-Borrowings under the Revolving Line bear interest at the greater of the prime rate then in effect or 3.25%, and borrowings under the 2018 Term Loan bear interest at the prime rate then in effect plus 0.25%.
+Borrowings under the Revolving Line bear interest at the greater of the prime rate then in effect or 3.25%, and borrowings under the 2018 Term Loan bear interest at the prime rate then in effect or 3.25%, and borrowings under the 2018 Term Loan bear interest at the prime rate then in effect plus 0.25%.
 Based upon the balance outstanding as of March 31, 2020, for every 100 basis point increase in the applicable base rate, we would incur approximately \$0.2 million and \$0.3 million of additional annual interest expense for the Revolving Line and the 2018 Term Loan, respectively.
 We currently do not hedge interest rate exposure.